 - Perform administrative tasks, including: enter client information into our database, copying and faxing, etc.

 - Excellent organizational and time-management skills;

-- Excellent communication skills, including the ability to work with people living with mental illness, substance abuse problems, and traumatic brain injury;
+- Excellent communication skills, including the ability to maintain confidentiality and to work with people living with mental illness, substance abuse problems, and traumatic brain injury;

 - Ability to work independently with strong motivation, to manage a high client load, to meet deadlines, and to be flexible;